Night Sweats and Cancer

 information about the links between night sweats and cancer.

 Sweating is the body’s natural reaction to many different events.
-Hot flashes, night sweats and cancer often go hand in hand.
-While cancer and night sweats don’t always occur simultaneously, listen to your body.
+While they don’t always occur simultaneously, listen to your body.
 Many times, unexpected sweating or flushing can be a sign that there are underlying health issues.

 As always, sleep well, sleep wicked.